Merkur Spiel-Arena

-Merkur Spielarena (stylized as MERKUR SPIEL-ARENA), previously known as the Esprit Arena (until 2 August 2018), the LTU Arena (until June 2009), and as the Düsseldorf Arena (during the 2011 Eurovision Song Contest), is a multi-functional football stadium in Düsseldorf, Germany.
-The stadium holds 54,600 and has a retractable roof.
-Its special heating system allows the stadium to host comfortable events at the height of winter.
+Merkur Spiel-Arena (stylized in all caps), previously known as the Esprit Arena (until 2 August 2018), the LTU Arena (until June 2009), and also called the Düsseldorf Arena (during the 2011 Eurovision Song Contest and the UEFA Euro 2024), is a retractable roof football stadium in Düsseldorf, Germany.
+The arena currently hosts association football team Fortuna Düsseldorf.

 History

 Construction of the stadium began in 2002 and was completed in 2004.
 It was built to replace the former Rheinstadion at the same site near the river Rhine.

-The structure's initial seating capacity of 51,500 was expanded in summer 2010 when some seating areas were converted into standing terraces.
-The arena currently hosts association football team Fortuna Düsseldorf.
+The structure's initial seating capacity of 51,500 was expanded in summer 2010 when some seating areas were converted into standing terraces, and it currently holds 54,600.

+The stadium has a retractable roof, as well as a heating system making it possible to comfortably host events throughout the year.

 Sports events

 International football matches

-While the Arena was not one of the venues for the 2006 FIFA World Cup in Germany, it has hosted several international matches since it opened.
+While the stadium was not one of the venues for the 2006 FIFA World Cup in Germany, it has hosted several international matches since it opened.

-The first international match in the Arena was an international friendly between Germany and Argentina on 9 February 2005, ending in a 2–2 draw.
+The first international match at the stadium was an international friendly between Germany and Argentina on 9 February 2005, ending in a 2–2 draw.
 On 7 February 2007, Germany played their second international friendly in the Arena, beating Switzerland 3–1.
-In their third international friendly in the Arena, on 11 February 2009, Germany suffered a 1–0 defeat to Norway.
+On 11 February 2009, Germany suffered a 1–0 defeat to Norway.

-The Arena also hosted two international friendlies of the Portugal national football team.
-In Portugal's first international friendly in the Arena, on 1 March 2006, they recorded a 3–0 win over Saudi Arabia.
-On 26 March 2008, Portugal played their second international friendly in the Arena, suffering a 2–1 defeat to Greece national football team.
-In September 2022 it will host a friendly between USMNT & Japan.
+Portugal also played two international friendlies at the stadium.
+On 1 March 2006, Portugal recorded a 3–0 win over Saudi Arabia.
+On 26 March 2008, Portugal played their second international friendly at the stadium, suffering a 2–1 defeat to Greece.

+In September 2022, the venue hosted a friendly between the United States and Japan.

+UEFA Euro 2024

+The stadium was one of the venues for the UEFA Euro 2024.
+However, due to sponsorship contracts, the arena was called "Düsseldorf Arena" during the tournament.

+The following matches were played at the stadium: